 You will retain an entitlement to the extra benefits you were receiving immediately before going onto Community Employment provided you continue to satisfy the conditions for these benefits.

 The Department of Social Protection offers grants to sponsors towards the cost of hiring people under the scheme.
-Funding for CE participants aged over 65 is not provided.
+Funding is not provided for CE participants who have reached the qualifying age for a State pension.

 If the actual social welfare payment (including dependants) you were getting was €188 a week or less, then you will get the minimum CE weekly rate of €208 (that is €188 plus €20).
 If your actual weekly social welfare payment (including dependants) was €188.01 or more, then you will get the equivalent rate plus €20.